Tropical mixtures of star tree metrics: Basic definitions and main result

 \begin{definition} A \emph{dissimilarity map} is a symmetric matrix $D\in \RR_+^{n\times n}$ such that $D_{ii}=0$ for all $i\in [n]$.
-Alternatively, whenever it is convenient for us we encode $D$ by a vector in $\RR_+^{\binom{n}{2}}$ corresponding the upper diagonal portion of the original symmetric matrix.
-A dissimilarity map defines a \emph{metric} if it satisfies the triangular inequality $D_{ij}\leq D_{ik} +D_{kj}$ for all triples $i,j,k$. \end{definition} Dissimilarity maps will measure distances between pairs of taxa. \begin{definition} A dissimilarity map $D$ is a \emph{tree metric} if there exists a weighted tree $(T,w)$ such that $D=d_T$.
-By abuse of notation we will sometimes denote a tree metric by its associated weighted tree. \end{definition} From the definition, it is straightforward to check that the set of dissimilarity maps is a closed pointed rational polyhedral cone isomorphic to $\RR_+^{\binom{n}{2}}$.
+Alternatively, whenever it is convenient for us we encode $D$ by a vector in $\RR_+^{\binom{n}{2}}$ corresponding the upper triangular portion of the original symmetric matrix.
+A dissimilarity map defines a \emph{metric} if it satisfies the triangular inequality $D_{ij}\leq D_{ik} +D_{kj}$ for all triples $i,j,k$. \end{definition} \begin{definition} A dissimilarity map $D$ is a \emph{tree metric} if there exists a (unique) weighted tree $(T,w)$ such that $D=d_T$.
+By abuse of notation we sometimes denote a tree metric by its unique associated weighted tree. \end{definition} From the definition, it is straightforward to check that the set of dissimilarity maps is a closed pointed rational polyhedral cone isomorphic to $\RR_+^{\binom{n}{2}}$.
 Likewise, the set of metrics is a full dimensional closed pointed rational polyhedral cone contained in the cone of dissimilarity maps.
-However, the space of tree metrics is a non-convex cone, but it can be decomposed into convex cones.
-Each piece is a closed rational polyhedral cone corresponding to a fixed tree topology.
-Its extremal rays are the \emph{compatible cut metrics} that determine the topology of the tree $T$.
-All such cones will be isomorphic to the orthant $\RR_+^{|E(T)|-n}$ (\cite[Prop~2.37]{ASCB}.)

-Tree metrics are characterized algebraically by the ``Four Point Condition'' \cite[Thm~2.36]{ASCB}: \begin{theorem} (Four Point Condition) A dissimilarity map $D$ is a tree metric \emph{if and only if} for any 4-tuple $i,j,k,l \in [n]$, the maximum among
+However, the space of tree metrics is a non-convex cone.
+It is a polyhedral complex, whose cells are convex cones.
+Each maximal cell is a closed rational polyhedral cone corresponding to a fixed tree topology and its degenerations (obtained by setting some edge lengths to be zero).
+Its extremal rays are the compatible \emph{split metrics} $d_A$ defined by subsets $A$ of $[n]$, that determine the topology of the tree $T$.
+We define such split metrics as $d_A(i,j)=1$ if $\{i,j\}\not\subset A$ and $\{i,j\}\not\subset [n]\smallsetminus A$, and $0$ in all other cases.
+The compatibility condition among $d_A$ and $d_{A'}$ says that one of the four intersections of $A$ or its complement and $A'$ or its complement is empty.
+For a given tree topology, the cone spanned by the corresponding compatible split metrics is isomorphic to the orthant $\RR_+^{|E(T)|-n}$ (\cite[Prop~2.37]{ASCB}).
+Tree metrics are characterized algebraically by the ``Four point condition'' \cite[Theorem~2.36]{ASCB}: \begin{theorem} (Four point condition) A dissimilarity map $D\subset R_{+}^{\binom{n}{2}}$ is a tree metric \emph{if and only if} for any 4-tuple $i,j,k,l \in [n]$, the maximum among

-is attained at least \emph{twice}.
-Moreover, if the previous holds $D$ will be realized by a unique weighted tree.
-In particular, a tree metric $D$ is realized by a star tree \emph{if and only if} $D_{ij}+D_{kl}=D_{ik}+D_{jl}=D_{il}+D_{jk}$. \end{theorem}